The Garima Gospels, two gospel books from northern Ethiopia, may be the oldest surviving illuminated Christian

 My thoughts on Meetings With Remarkable Manuscripts, a really excellent and informative book about twelve, world-class medieval manuscripts.

 The Office of the Dead (f.99) from the Belles Heures of Jean de Berry.
 French, c.
 1405-9.
 The Cloisters Collection.
 Metropolitan Museum of Art, New York.
-(CC0 1.0) Today is the last installment of 31 Days of Medieval Manuscripts.
+(CC0 1.0) This is the last installment of 31 Days of Medieval Manuscripts.
 I hope everyone has enjoyed seeing and reading about all these beautiful books over the past… Continue reading The Office of the Dead – Day Thirty-One of Medieval Manuscripts

 I'm just going to carry on with this Halloween theme.
 Apocalypse manuscripts contain St. John the Divine's writings in the Book of Revelation, including supposed details about the end of the world.
 Remember that the saved and the damned are supposed to have very different experiences in the end, so Apocalypse manuscripts frequently have some pretty extreme… Continue reading Apocalypse Manuscripts – Day Thirty of Medieval Manuscripts